 The Ionian Islands, or the ‘Eptanese’ as they have been nicknamed due to their number -see, ‘Eptanese’ in Greek translates to ‘seven islands’- consist of Corfu, Zakynthos, Ithaca, Kefalonia, Lefkada, Paxoi and Kythira; beautiful islands with wonderful natural landscapes drowned in lush vegetation.

-The enchanting beaches with the crystal clear waters, the huge imposing buildings, the Venetian castles, and the traditional stone paths, all compose a fairytale-like, romantic setting that transports travelers to the glory of the olden days.
+The enchanting beaches with crystal clear waters, the huge imposing buildings, the Venetian castles, and the traditional stone paths all compose a fairytale-like, romantic setting that transports travelers to the glory of the olden days.

 Corfu Old Town, a Unesco World Heritage site on the Ionian islands, Greece - credits: Gimas/Shutterstock.com

-Kefalonia with its picturesque ponds, golden beaches, and natural caves will enchant you.
+Kefalonia island, with its picturesque ponds, golden beaches, and natural caves, will enchant you.
 Kythira, also known as the island of Aphrodite, is a quiet place for a quiet vacation.

 Let’s explore each and every one of the Greek islands that belong to the Ionian Sea.

 Paleokastritsa, Corfu, main Ionian islands, Greece - credits: Balate Dorin/Shutterstock.com

 For more than a century, the island of Corfu has been received with much love by Europeans.
 After all, the excellent tourist infrastructure of the island provides the best conditions for holidays all year round.

 Corfu is a beautiful island with rich history, unique natural landscapes, and enchanting beaches scattered across its entirety.
 The city of Corfu - or ‘Chora’- has maintained the Venetian ambiance and charm so that visitors can tour the narrow, picturesque alleys and the famous ‘Cantounia’ and admire the magnificent Venetian buildings.